mrocklin/blog/_posts/work/2014-02-25-Multiple-Dispatch.md

 As we define new implementations of `add` decorated with new types we add to a collection of `{type-signature: function}` associations.
-When we call `add` on some arguments the dispatch system performs dynamic type checking and then executes the right function definiion on those arguments.
+When we call `add` on some arguments the dispatch system performs dynamic type checking and then executes the right function definition on those arguments.
 This is exactly what happens in the object oriented solution, but now we dispatch on all of the arguments rather than only the first.